Baselios Poulose II Catholicos College, Piravom

 Baselios Poulose II Catholicos College (often abbreviated as BPC College), is an aided college located at Piravom in the Ernakulam district of the Indian state of Kerala.
 The institution affiliated to Mahatma Gandhi University, was re-accredited with A grade by NAAC in 2021.

 Established in 1995 Baselios Poulose II Catholicos College in the aided sector, offers instructions in the arts, technology and management.
 This institution has permanent affiliation to Mahatma Gandhi University and all the degree courses are under aided sector of the Government of Kerala.

 History

 BPC College was first established in 1995 at Mamala Kavala near the Pazhoor Perumthrikkovil temple in Piravom.
-Later it was changed to a mount (now known as Baselios Mount) in Illikkamukkada, a place in Piravom-Pala route.
+Later, it was relocated to a mountain (now known as Baselios Mount) in Illikkamukkada, a place on Piravom-Edayar-Koothattukulam road.